hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/10-how-faridun-made-answer-to-his-sons.md

 For from both corners of the world my sons

-V. S5 Have shown their real intent.
-If thou wouldst
+Have shown their real intent.
+If thou wouldst fight

-fight

 Make ready, ope the treasury, bind the baggage ;